abrar2030/Flowlet/docs/01_Introduction/README.md

 ## Architecture Overview

-Flowlet is built with a modular architecture, primarily consisting of a Python Flask backend and a React-based frontend (both web and mobile).
+Flowlet is built with a modular architecture, primarily consisting of a Python Flask backend and a React-based web-frontend (both web and mobile).
 The backend exposes a set of RESTful APIs that interact with a SQLite database (for demonstration purposes, can be configured for other databases).
-The frontend applications consume these APIs to provide a user interface for financial operations.
+The web-frontend applications consume these APIs to provide a user interface for financial operations.

 ### Backend (Flask)